Back

 If you want to create a dating app design, think the color scheme through.
 What feeling do you want to evoke?
 Is it passion, interest, general positivity, or something else?
 Let’s examine dating app design with some examples.

 A dating app called S’More is all about deeper connections.
 That’s why their main color isn’t romantically driven red or pink.
-Instead, S’More app design prominently features orange.
+Instead, the S’More app design prominently features orange.
 This UI design feels active, energetic, and friendly, encouraging users to behave that way too.

-UX/UI design in S’MoreUX/UI design in S’More
+UX/UI design in S’More

 Depending on your audience, you can come up with creative uses of color.
 The League — a dating app for professionals — did exactly that.
 Every first picture in a profile appears black and white, and swiping through the photos makes them full color.
 Why?
 It gives the one viewing the profile a sense of being in an elite dating club.
 Black and white photos look sophisticated and also shift the focus from looks to profile information.
 To be effective, dating app design should be made with the target audience in mind.

-UX/UI design in The LeagueUX/UI design in The League
+UX/UI design in The League

 8. Use gamification

-In 2016 almost one of six U.S. citizens (15%) felt addicted to looking for a date.
+In 2016, almost one in six U.S. citizens (15%) felt addicted to looking for a date.
 And what’s more addictive than swiping?
 It became almost synonymous with a dating application.
 The process is stimulating and rewarding.
 The more people you review, the closer is “the one” — just like in a game.
 That’s why Tinder is an obvious example of gamification in UI/UX design.
 The matching process in a way becomes a card game and a very fun one.
 From eHarmony to Zoosk, swiping became a dating app design staple.
 Its popularity probably means that it won’t complicate app development too much.

 But there are other examples of gamification.
-In S’More the video becomes less blurry as the call continues making the process more exciting.
+In S’More, the video becomes less blurry as the call continues making the process more exciting.
 Another way to gamify the mobile app UI/UX is to reward users after they complete the onboarding or their profiles.

 See also The Ultimate Guide to Dating App Development